ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

   any accessory without the user's assistance, which is clearly undesirable.

+* Any attacker who can guess a tag ID can query the central server for its location.

 * An attacker can surreptitiously plant an accessory on a target and thus track them by tracking their "own" accessory.